top of page

 googlescholar-01.png

-Jessica Garcia, M.A., is a third-year graduate student in the clinical psychology doctoral program at UNC-G. She attended Brown University and earned her Bachelor’s in Psychology at the University of Miami.
-Jessica has experience working in diverse research settings and with diverse populations, including children, families, the elderly, and spanish-only speaking individuals.
-Jessica’s personal and research experiences have informed her passion for understanding the factors that drive familial and individual resilience in the face of interpersonal difficulties and societal hardships.
-In addition, she is interested in applying and integrating Acceptance and Commitment therapy in Latinx populations for therapeutic efficacy.
+Jessica Garcia, M.A., is a fifth-year graduate student in the clinical psychology doctoral program at UNC-G. She attended Brown University and earned her bachelor’s in psychology at the University of Miami.
+Jessica has experience working in diverse research settings and with diverse populations, including children, families, adults, and Spanish-only speaking individuals.
+Jessica’s is passionate about understanding the factors that drive familial and individual resilience in the face of interpersonal difficulties and societal hardships.
+In addition, Jessica’s current research focuses on Latina women’s body ideals, and how differing cultural expectations and acculturation levels, influence body ideals and body satisfaction.
+Clinically, she is interested in applying and integrating Acceptance and Commitment (ACT) therapy and other third-wave evidence-based modalities in her work with individuals and Latinx populations, specifically.
+She is also works in integrated care settings with medical populations.

 GRADUATE STUDENT, UNCG